CONSTITUTION & BY-LAWS OF COOK-WISSAHICKON ELEMENTARY SCHOOL HOME AND SCHOOL ASSOCIATION

 Section 2.
 The Vice-President shall:

-- Preside at all meetings in the absence of the President.
+- Preside at all General and Executive board meetings in the absence of the President.

-- Serve as the alternate signatory on Association checks with the Treasurer when the President is unable to do so.
+- Serve as the alternate signatory on HSA checks with the Treasurer when the President is unable to do so.

 Section 3.
 The Recording Secretary shall:

-- Keep the attendance records of each meeting and keep one copy with Minutes and submit one copy to Principal.
+- Keep the attendance records of each meeting and file with Minutes on Google Drive

 Section 4.
 The Correspondence Secretary shall: